jeek-on-git/PSHostFile/README.md

 The commands have been logically grouped.
 Use the Get-Help to get further details and examples.

-Typically when working with the host file your workflow will follow a similar pattern
+Typically when working with the Hosts File your workflow will follow a similar pattern

 + Load the Hosts File
 + View, and filter, the hosts file entries